spawnfest/espresso-beam/README.md

 What else?
 ----------
-There are a lot of things to do to make *A tale of blah blah blah* a better software.
+There are a lot of things in order to make *A tale of blah blah blah* a better software.

 But, hey, spawnfest it's just 48 hours and... we have *been working from three different places* (one of us has been even *travelling* while doing the spawnfest) and,